Arnan de Gans

 I know PHP/MySQL/HTML/CSS and a bit of JavaScript.
 Among other things.

 I've been making WordPress plugins since about 2005, back when WordPress 1.5.2 was hip and cool.
-Before that I attempted to make my own Content Management System.
+Before that, I attempted to make my own Content Management System.
 And did odd jobs for local businesses.
 At the time I wasn't sure where I wanted to be with web-development and had a regular day-job.
 On the side I've been doing on-demand network administator work for a few people.
 I've used and maintained Soekris hardware with pfSense or Monowall and made sure routing, VPN, load balancing, Wifi and firewalls would work as intended.
-File sharing services and home streaming servers often were part of the action.
+File sharing services and home streaming servers were often part of the action as well.